decuant/WMOQuery/README.md

 * When listing normals only dots are collected.
 * If 2 dots lie on the same day the mean is taken.
 * Normals are drawn using the Bezier's formula for splines.
-* Errors' calulation is a summation of forecast mis-predictions, with weights based on days' interval.
+* Errors' calculation is a summation of forecast mis-predictions, with weights based on days' interval.
-* If a plugin registers a vector it will be drawn automatically.
+* If a plug-in registers a vector it will be drawn automatically.

 Under the menu ``Functions`` a registered function can really do whatever with the input parameter ``statistic``, like saving to file or plot a new statistic.
-Plugins are an easy way to test parameters and code, profiting of being Lua interpreted it's only just reloading from menu and running the function (without shutdown and restart of the application).
+Plug-ins are an easy way to test parameters and code, profiting of being Lua interpreted it's only just reloading from menu and running the function (without shutdown and restart of the application).

 **Examples from the ``WMO Samples.dat`` that I left in the ``archived`` folder.**